rafaelcaricio/resume/resume.md

 * **[Meantime Mobile Creations](http://www.meantime.com.br)** (08.2008 - 06.2009)
   * **Software Engineer** - Recife, Brazil
-    - Our team were focused on development of a web gaming platform.
+    - Our team was focused on development of a web gaming platform.
 We focused on development of the backend API for the online games in Java.

 Education